MrRastayoung/MrRastayoung.github.io/_posts/2017-03-05-Welcome-to-destripando.md

   creditlink: ""
 ---

-Lagrange is a minimalist Jekyll theme.
-The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
-Below you can find everything you need to get started.
+Destripando linux is un blog destinado a subir proyectos personales relacionados con la informatica y la tecnologia.

 ### Getting Started

-[Installation Guide]({{ site.github.url }}{% post_url 2015-12-12-Installation-Guide %}): this post will help you get started with installing Lagrange, whether you are completely new to using Jekyll, or simply just migrating to a new Jekyll theme.
+[Administrador]({{ site.github.url }}{% post_url 2015-12-12-Installation-Guide %}): this post will help you get started with installing Lagrange, whether you are completely new to using Jekyll, or simply just migrating to a new Jekyll theme.

 ### Using Lagrange